Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection

 Another potential source of systematic error is the training-/testing dataset split.
 Similar to hyperparameter selection, dataset split can also be varied to change a result in a desired direction.
 We tried to avoid this risk by taking the provided splits of the CodeXGLUE benchmark \cite{CODEXGLUE} and by Hanif et al. \cite{vulberta_vuldeepecker_dataset}.

-Even the choice of random seed can be a source of systematic error in machine learning training pipelines.
-We addressed this by randomly selecting and then fixing random seeds prior to carrying out the particular experiments.

-\textbf{External validity.} The degree to which our results generalize to other machine learning techniques, vulnerability detection datasets, semantic preserving transformations, and performance metrics, are concerns of external validity.
-We tried to minimize the risk attached to these concerns by evaluating a wide set of three state-of-the-art techniques, two datasets, two performance metrics, and 11 semantic preserving transformations.
-However, all evaluated ML techniques happen to be token-based large language models (LLMs).
-As our selection criterion, we defined the top-performing ML techniques on the most widely known ML vulnerability detection benchmark CodeXGLUE \cite{CODEXGLUE, codexglue_leaderboards} that are available as open source.
-This gave us ranks 1, 5, and 9 of the leaderboard, all of which are token-based LLMs.
-In fact, 8 of the Top-10 solutions on the leaderboard are token-based LLMs.
-Investigating, whether our results generalize to other types of techniques, e.g. to graph-based neural networks or path-based sequential models, would be an interesting avenue for future work.
-We tried to keep both \autoref{alg:methodology_1} and \autoref{alg:methodology_2} as general as possible, so that they can easily be adapted to other techniques, datasets, transformations, and metrics.
+\textbf{External validity.} The degree to which our results generalize to other learning-based techniques, vulnerability detection datasets, semantic preserving transformations, and performance metrics, are concerns of external validity.
+We tried to minimize the risk attached to these concerns by evaluating a wide set of six state-of-the-art techniques, two datasets, six performance metrics, and 11 semantic preserving transformations.
+For RQ.3, we only investigate the generalization between CodeXGLUE/Devign and VulnPatchPairs.
+To maximize generality, we tried to keep both \autoref{alg:methodology_1} and \autoref{alg:methodology_2} as general as possible, so that they can easily be adapted to other techniques, datasets, transformations, and metrics.